 Kimberly Gatesman (American, b.
 Palmer, MA 1982) received her BFA from the University of Massachusetts Dartmouth (2005), and a masters in Arts Administration from Boston University (2009).
-She works as a printmaker for both Riverside Art in Somerset, MA.
-She maintains a private studio where she works, tinkers, and experiments with traditional painting and printmaking processes.
+She works as a printmaker for Riverside Art in Somerset, MA, and she maintains a private studio in Swansea, MA where she works, tinkers, and experiments with traditional painting and printmaking processes.

 Click HERE to download my full C.V.